ERNICommunity/GraphQL-DotNet-Template/README.md

 ## Running
 Run the command `dotnet run` in a terminal and then open a browser at the projects ui [playground](https://localhost:5001/ui/playground).

-Use that web frontend of the api to explore the (generated) GraphQL schema and documentation to explore the api.
+Use that web frontend of the api to explore the (generated) GraphQL schema and documentation.
 You can also interact with the server through a web interface that comes with intellisense to submit queries and mutation requests.
 If two browser pages are opened, GraphQLs subscription feature can also be tested.

 ### Sample Messages
 The [playground](https://localhost:5001/ui/playground) ui has built in intellisense, so feel free to use the following examples as a starting point to generate your own messages.

 #### Queries
 ```
 {